-Documentary "Gloria: In Her Own Words" premiered on HBO
+Documentary "Gloria: In Her Own Words" premieres on HBO

 On August 15, 2011, the documentary Gloria: In Her Own Words premiered on HBO.
 Using thousands of photos, rare video footage—and, of course, Gloria Steinem’s own stories—the hour-long film told the story of the women’s movement as seen through the eyes of one of its central figures.